BND Hamburger Icon

 Monster offers a "LinkedIn Makeover" service in which professionals will help you create a profile more likely to help you score your desired job.

 Most employers view LinkedIn as a secondary resume, and some even post jobs on LinkedIn.
 However, they are still likely to check other social media channels, such as Instagram.
-In addition to what you’re posting, make sure you are cognizant of who you follow and how they are interacting with your content.
+In addition to what you’re posting, make sure you are cognizant of who follows you and how they are interacting with your content.

 Here are some details about the major social media outlets: